Which suburb is set to see the biggest property price growth this winter?

 But with economists cautiously still predicting that the rate hiking cycle has reached its peak, buyers have been making moves in some of the nation’s highest-priced capital markets, giving Sydney in particular a boost in activity.

-The prediction that Surry Hills would see the highest price growth over winter was “indicative of a number of key trends in Australian real estate”, according to Hotspotting general manager Tim Graham.
+The prediction that Surry Hills will see the highest price growth over winter is “indicative of a number of key trends in Australian real estate”, according to Hotspotting general manager Tim Graham.

 “Surry Hills is a market dominated by apartments, where demand has been rising in keeping with an emerging national phenomenon,” Graham noted.